hellospiral/Programming-Exercises/README.md

 # Programming-Exercises
-These are solutions to coding challenges to practice my ability to solve different problems with programming.
+These are solutions to coding challenges to practice my ability to solve problems.